Hive Deployment and Operations#

 📝 Note:

-If you face below issue when trying to connect beeline CLI, its most probably related with your postgres container’s volume access.
+If you encounter the issue below when trying to connect to Beeline CLI, it’s most probably related to your Postgres container’s volume access.

 We are now ready to perform our HiveQL database and table operations on Beeline.